 Our directors are elected at each annual meeting of stockholders and hold office until the next annual meeting of stockholders and until their successors have been elected and qualified.
 Our Bylaws provide that the number of Directors constituting the entire Board shall be not less than one nor more than nine as determined by resolution of the Board.
-Our Board currently has eight Directors, each of whom was elected at the Company's 2020 annual meeting of stockholders.
+Our Board currently has eight Directors, each of whom was elected at the Company's 2021 annual meeting of stockholders.

-The names and ages of our directors as of February 25, 2021 are set forth below:
+The names and ages of our directors as of March 15, 2022 are set forth below:

 Name Age Position

 Vipin K. Garg, Ph.D.
-63 President, Chief Executive Officer, and Director
+64 President, Chief Executive Officer, and Director

 Mitchel Sayare, Ph.D.
-73 Chairman of the Board
+74 Chairman of the Board

 David J. Drutz, M.D.
-82 Director
+83 Director

-John M. Gill 69 Director
+John M. Gill 70 Director

-Philip L. Hodges 52 Director
+Philip L. Hodges 53 Director

-Wayne Pisano 66 Director
+Wayne Pisano 67 Director

 Diane Jorkasky, M.D.
-69 Director
+70 Director

-Klaus O. Schafer, M.D., MPH 71 Director
+Klaus O. Schafer, M.D., MPH 72 Director

-Vipin K. Garg, Ph.D. currently serves as our President and Chief Executive Officer and is a member of the Board of Directors.
+Vipin K. Garq, Ph.D. currently serves as our President and Chief Executive Officer and is a member of the Board of Directors.
 Dr. Garg joined Altimmune in November 2018 with over three decades of experience in the biotechnology and pharmaceutical industries.
 He has a proven track record of building and managing both private and publicly traded companies.
-Before joining Altimmune, from October 2013 to June 2018, he served as President and Chief Executive Officer of Neos Therapeutics, Inc. (Nasdaq: NEOS), where he built a commercial-stage biopharmaceutical company launching three branded therapeutic products including Adzenys XR-ODTTM and Cotempla XR-ODTTM, the first ever XR-ODTTM medications for the treatment of ADHD.
-Prior to Neos, he served as president and Chief Executive Officer of Tranzyme Pharma where he progressed a discovery-stage, emerging biotech company to a Nasdaq-listed clinical-stage, drug development company.
-Prior to joining Tranzyme, Dr. Garg served as Chief Operating Officer of Apex Bioscience, Inc. (acquired by Curacyte AG of Munich, Germany), and held senior management positions at DNX Bio-Therapeutics, Inc. (until its acquisition by Baxter Healthcare Corporation), Sunovion Pharmaceuticals, Inc. (formerly known as Sepracor Inc., now a subsidiary of Sumitomo Dainippon Pharma), and Bio-Response Inc. (acquired by Baxter Healthcare Corporation).
+Before joining Altimmune, from October 2013 to June 2018, he served as President and Chief Executive Officer of Neos Therapeutics, Inc. (Nasdaq: NEOS) (subsequently acquired by Aytu BioPharma, Inc. Nasdaq:AYTU), where he built a commercial-stage biopharmaceutical company launching three branded therapeutic products including Adzenys XR- ODTTM and Cotempla XR-ODTTM, the first ever orally dissolving tablets for the treatment of ADHD.
+Prior to Neos, he served as President and Chief Executive Officer of Tranzyme, Inc. (Nasdag: TZYM) where he progressed a discovery-stage, emerging biotech company to a Nasdaq-listed, clinical-stage, drug development company.
+Prior to joining Tranzyme, Dr. Garg served as Chief Operating Officer of Apex Bioscience, Inc. (acquired by Curacyte AGof Munich, Germany), and held senior management positions at DNX Bio-Therapeutics, Inc. (until its acquisition by Baxter Healthcare Corporation), Sunovion Pharmaceuticals, Inc. (formerly known as Sepracor Inc., now a subsidiary of Sumitomo Dainippon Pharma), and Bio-Response Inc. (acquired by Baxter Healthcare Corporation).
 Dr. Garg received his Ph.D. in Biochemistry in 1982 from the University of Adelaide, Australia, and his M.S. from IARI Nuclear Research Laboratory, New Delhi, India in 1978.
 We believe that Dr. Garg's extensive experience in the biotechnology and pharmaceutical industries makes him well qualified to serve as a member of our Board of Directors.